 4. How long we keep your information for

-If you are a student who has taken part in one of our activities from, your personal information will be removed at the end of the academic year, or after 6 months (whichever is later).
-That means we’ll delete your name, email address, postcode and date of birth, if you’ve given them to us.
+If you are a student who has taken part in one of our activities, your personal information will be removed at the end of the academic year, or after 6 months (whichever is later).
+That means we’ll delete your name, email address, zip code and date of birth, if you’ve given them to us.
 We will then make any questions, comments or evaluation surveys you have sent on the site anonymous.

 Teachers and scientists